 Epoxy adhesives will have the highest strength and are extremely versatile.
 They also tend to have good chemical and heat resistance making them durable.
 However, they are often slow curing and will require surface preparation to ensure a strong bond.

-Acrylic adhesives do not require any surface preparation.
+Acrylic adhesives require minimal surface preparation.
 They can achieve very fast cure speeds and will also achieve very high strengths.
 However, they do have a distinct odour making them unpleasant to work with.

 Polyurethane adhesives are also highly versatile (like epoxies).
 They tend to be highly flexible if the bond is likely to experience significant movement.
 However, polyurethane adhesives will also require extensive surface preparation and contain harmful substances.